 The William Winter Institute added Policy and Academic Services pillars in 2014.
 Policy was launched through the website, Rethink Mississippi.
 Academic Services focused on working with colleges and universities – especially University of Mississippi students, faculty, staff, and administration – as well as professional organizations and other groups seeking anti-bias training.

-In April 2018, the William Winter Institute left the umbrella of the University of Mississippi to become an independent nonprofit organization, with headquarters in Jackson, Miss.
+In April 2018, the William Winter Institute left the umbrella of the University of Mississippi to become an independent nonprofit organization, with headquarters in the state’s capital, Jackson, Miss.
 In 2019, the Institute received its 501(c)(3) certification.